 If you’ve spent any time around me at all, you’ll know that I’m a huge fan of J Michael Straczynski’s work.
 Babylon 5 opened my eyes to epic storytelling while never scrimping on the humour or the characters, while his move into mainstream comics soon after still echoes on to this day – especially in […]

 Most likely, you either already know who Joseph Michael Straczynski (JMS) is, or you’re scratching your head.
 But even if you don’t know the name, chances are you’ve seen some of his work.
-He was a writer on the original He-Man and the Masters of the Universe cartoon, as well as writer and co-creator of […]
+He was a writer on the original He-Man and the Masters of the Universe cartoon, as well as writer and co-creator […]

 Bernard Cornwell taught me how to write battles.
 There.
 We’re done.
 Next blog.
 Okay, we can’t really leave it at that, can we?
 Bernard Cornwell is the creator of Richard Sharpe.
 Yes, that Sharpe.
 Sean Bean’s only significant role that doesn’t see him dead before the end credits roll.
-Chosen Men! and more Yorkshire-inflected utterance […]
+Chosen Men! and more Yorkshire-inflected […]

 Terrance Dicks is one of those men who will never, ever, be celebrated enough.
 A hugely prolific writer, he’ll mostly be remembered for his many contributions to classic Doctor Who, both on screen and off (though he did a great deal more).